hyperoslo/gamification/README.md

 Gamification consists of goals and rewards.
 A goal represents something that someone can do, and a reward represents someone doing that thing.
 Simple.
-What your goals are and who you will be giving rewards to is up to you.
+What your goals are and who you will be rewarding is up to you.

 For example, imagine that you want to reward your users for reading articles on your site.